Mobile Menu Button

 ICWA Program Specialist:

-As a result of the South Dakota ICWA Commission Report, the Department of Social Services hired a statewide ICWA Program Specilist to help enforce a statewide ICWA compliance plan.
+As a result of the South Dakota ICWA Commission Report, the Department of Social Services hired a statewide ICWA Program Specialist to help enforce a statewide ICWA compliance plan.
 This position was created in February 2005.

 Joseph A. Ashley, ICWA Program Specialist